barryceelen/wp-pimp-my-ride/README.md

 - Adds .js class to the `html` tag if JavaScript is active
 - Removes emoji support
 - Replaces percentage symbols in file names
+- Removes height and width attribute when inserting image in post